 - 5.1 The FRC's Technical Actuarial Standards (TASs) are intended to be applicable to work which involves the use of actuarial principles and/or techniques and the exercise of judgement or is presented as such, including for example financial models used in insurance and pensions and projections of contingent events.
-Compliance with the TASs is encouraged whether such work is undertaken by individual actuaries, non-actuaries, consulting firms or financial institutions. - 5.2 For the purpose of specifying the mandatory application of the TASs, technical actuarial work is defined as work performed for a user: - a) which involves the exercise of judgement and where the use of principles and/or techniques of actuarial science is central to the work and which involves the exercise of judgement; or - b) which the user is entitled to treatmay reasonably regard as technical actuarial work because it is presented as actuarial, whether expressly or by implication virtue of the manner of its presentation. - 5.3 This definition supports regulators, including the IFoA, which mandate the use of the TASs either for actuarial work generally or for certain areas of actuarial work. - 5.4 The actuarial work to which a particular TAS applies will be identified within the TAS.
+Compliance with the TASs is encouraged whether such work is undertaken by individual actuaries, non-actuaries, consulting firms or financial institutions. - 5.2 For the purpose of specifying the mandatory application of the TASs, technical actuarial work is defined as work performed for a user: - a) where the use of principles and/or techniques of actuarial science is central to the work and which involves the exercise of judgement; or - b) which the user may reasonably regard as technical actuarial work by virtue of the manner of its presentation. - 5.3 This definition supports regulators, including the IFoA, which mandate the use of the TASs either for actuarial work generally or for certain areas of actuarial work. - 5.4 The work to which a particular TAS applies will be identified within the TAS.